 Monitor, review and document.

-As said previously, colour-coding systems may be incorporated into SOPs or could be used as a preventive control strategy and may be added to cGMPs, PRPs etc. But, ensure the plan is monitored regularly and reviewed periodically.
-Document the process as well and verify.
+As mentioned earlier, color-coding systems can be incorporated into SOPs or used as a preventive control strategy, and they may be added to cGMPs, PRPs, and other programs.
+Ensure the plan is regularly monitored, periodically reviewed, documented, and verified.

-The important part is to document the program, train your employees on the ‘how’s and why’s’ of a colour-coded hygienic scheme, ensure that the colours are used effectively and establish an accountability program to reinforce usage.
+The key steps are to document the program, train employees on the purpose and proper use of the color-coded hygiene scheme, ensure consistent and effective use of colors, and establish an accountability system to reinforce compliance.

 Avoid downsides!